 Finding Health is an ongoing series dedicated to the health and well-being of those diagnosed with Nephrotic Syndrome and their caregivers.
 Sessions focus on topics ranging from managing Nephrotic Syndrome in school, to tools and teachings on mental health, to doctor led expert speaker sessions on topics relevant to those in this journey.

 ALL patients and caregivers welcome at no cost.
-Upcoming sessions and past session info below.
+Stay tuned for 2021 programming!

 See Information and Resources from our past Finding Health Sessions.

 Have a topic you want covered?
 Let us know:

 MINDFULNESS WITH JG LAROCHETTE (PARTS I & II)

 This session addressed the challenges and stress that come with Nephrotic Syndrome and how to manage them.
 We featured expert-led instruction from JG Larochette from the Mindful Life Project, tools and techniques for managing stress and anger for both children and adults, and content and suggested resources.
 The session included a peer to peer breakout session for young adults and children with Nephrotic Syndrome and a simultaneous caregiver session for adults

 Mindfulness is "Paying attention to your feelings in the present moment, on purpose, without judgement."

 Feel "without judgement" - Invite ALL feelings in and treat them as friends.
 Practice naming them.

 Tip - "Ask a question to activate pre-frontal cortex vs. amygdala (fight or flight part of the brain) response